Plan sustainable delivery routes to meet sustainability goals

 Consumers are Driving Sustainability

 According to IBM’s 2020 report, nearly 60% of consumers reported they were willing to change their shopping habits to reduce environmental impact.
 In addition, more than 70% said they would pay a premium for sustainable and environmentally responsible brands.
 So, if sales are up and consumers are redefining where they get their stuff from, how can they be sure they’re getting those things in a sustainable way?
 Last-mile delivery is the hot topic du jour for the logistics industry.
-And, figuring out how to optimize last-mile delivery is even more desirable.
+And, figuring out how to optimize last-mile routing is even more desirable.
 In the time it took me to write this blog, I saw a total of three delivery trucks drive up and down my street - two from the same company and the other multiple times.
 Why am I seeing two trucks from the same company?
 Or, why can’t that one delivery driver get it right the first time?

 What are empty miles and their impact on the environment?